 PUBLIC ART PLANNING

-I think of the city as the ecosystem that humans continually build, and I think of art as a way of revealing and reinventing our connection to this home.
-I converse with engineers, community members, young people, specialists in environmental policy, scientists, other artists, and many others in the planning and facilitation of public art projects.
-My public art planning practice includes work with water, drainage, energy and transportation infrastructure.
+Vaughn thinks of art as a way of revealing and reinventing connections to urban ecosystems.
+She converses with engineers, community members, young people, specialists in environmental policy, scientists, other artists, and many others in the planning and facilitating of public art projects.
+Vaughn's work is based on the premise that integrating art into infrastructure can make places lively, surprising, and revelatory.